 GEP-NET is characterized by its ability to produce, store, and release many peptide hormones and biogenic amines, which can cause a variety of clinical syndromes.

-The various signs and symptoms of GEP-NETs based on their site of origin and hormonal activity is given below:
+The various signs and symptoms of GEP-NETs based on their site of origin and hormonal activity are:

 - Functional carcinoid: Carcinoid syndrome (diarrhoea, flushing and heart disease)